The Hilti SLAM Challenge Dataset: Hardware

 \subsection{Inertial Sensors}

-\begin{itemize} \item[] \textbf{Analog Devices ADIS16445\footnote{https://www.analog.com/en/products/adis16445.html}} \\ This IMU is rigidly mounted to the AlphaSense module.
-It is a high performing MEMS based sensor with relatively low noise and sensor bias drift rates.
+\begin{itemize} \item[] \textbf{Analog Devices ADIS16445\footnote{\url{https://www.analog.com/en/products/adis16445.html}}} \\ This IMU is rigidly mounted to the AlphaSense module.
+It is a high-performing MEMS based sensor with relatively low noise and sensor bias drift rates.
 The data from this IMU is tightly timestamped to the AlphaSense timing system.
-Data is collected at 800Hz.\\ \item[] \textbf{Bosch BMI085\footnote{https://www.bosch-sensortec.com/products/motion-sensors/imus/bmi085/}} \\ This IMU is embedded in the AlphaSense module.
+Data is collected at 800 Hz.\\ \item[] \textbf{Bosch BMI085\footnote{\url{https://www.bosch-sensortec.com/products/motion-sensors/imus/bmi085/}}} \\ This IMU is embedded in the AlphaSense module.
 It provides a modest level of performance in terms of noise and bias stability.
 The data from this IMU is tightly timestamped to the AlphaSense timing system.
-Data is collected at 200Hz.\\ \item[] \textbf{InvenSense ICM-20948\footnote{https://invensense.tdk.com/products/motion-tracking/9-axis/icm-20948}} \\ This IMU is embedded in the Ouster lidar.
+Data is collected at 200 Hz.\\ \item[] \textbf{InvenSense ICM-20948\footnote{\url{https://invensense.tdk.com/products/motion-tracking/9-axis/icm-20948}}} \\ This IMU is embedded in the Ouster LiDAR.
 It provides a more modest level of performance than the ADIS16445 in terms of noise and bias stability.
 The data from this IMU is tightly timestamped to the Ouster timing system.
-Data is collected at 100Hz. \end{itemize}
+Data is collected at 100 Hz. \end{itemize}